Soldiers from the 155th CSSB attend Airborne Course

 |0

-This work, Soldiers from the 155th CSSB attend Airborne Course [Image 2 of 2], by CPT Fernando Ochoa, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Soldiers from the 155th CSSB attend Airborne Course, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT